 Hopefully one day a decentralized project hosting platform

-Vervis is free software, and is committed to software freedom and to freedom in general.
-It is released to the public domain using the CC0 Public Domain Dedication.
-For the boring "legal" details, see the file
+Vervis is free software, and is committed to software freedom.
+Most of its code is in the public domain using the CC0 Public Domain Dedication.
+The application as a whole however is released under AGPL version 3.
+For the legal details, see the file

 COPYING.
 Please use and reuse Vervis for a Good purpose, and share your work too in the same spirit.

 You can either use the existing instance mentioned below, or install your own instance (see